-FY 2018-19 Measure O Violence Prevention revenues were \$2,074,795 including sales taxes, interest revenue, cost reimbursements, and contributions representing an 11.7% increase over the prior fiscal year.
-FY 2018-19 expenditures were \$1,824,343, a 17.6% increase from the prior fiscal year largely due to the \$310K increase in CHOICE grants.
-As with the prior year, major expenditures occurred in Salaries and Benefits for \$958K and CHOICE Grants for \$641K.
+FY 2019-20 Measure O Violence Prevention revenues were \$1,963,926 including sales taxes, interest revenue, cost reimbursements, and contributions representing a 5.3% decrease over the prior fiscal year.
+The decrease in revenue can be attributed to the COVID-19 pandemic which took place in the last quarter of the fiscal year, adversely affecting sales tax.
+FY 2019-20 expenditures were \$2,033,599, a 11.5% increase from the prior fiscal year largely due to the \$161K increase in CHOICE grants.
+As with the prior year, major expenditures occurred in Salaries and Benefits for \$1.0M and CHOICE Grants for \$803K.
 For detailed expenditure information, please refer to the last page of this section.